konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 ## Create IoT Core Registry
 &emsp;&emsp; Google cloud IoT Core is a fully managed service which is used for securely connecting and management of IoT devices.
 It is a gateway to Google Cloud Platform.
 1. From the **Cloud Console --> IoT Core.**
-2. If you see Enable prompt ,click Enable API button.
+2. If you see Enable prompt, click Enable API button.
 3. Create a Registry for the IoT device.
 4. Enter 'heartrate' for the RegistryID.
-5. Select Region ,disable HTTP in Protocol section.
+5. Select Region, disable HTTP in Protocol section.
-6. Select the Pub/Sub topic which is created in Pub/Sub topic earlier and click on **Create** button.
+6. Select the Pub/Sub topic, which is created in Pub/Sub topic earlier and click on **Create** button.

 * [Create Registry.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/createregistry.PNG)

 The Registry is now ready for the devices to be added.

 ## Adding device to Registry
-&emsp;&emsp;From the Cloud Console , Select IoT Core
+&emsp;&emsp;From the Cloud Console, Select IoT Core
 1. Click on the **Devices** tab and Click **Create A Device**.
 2. Enter 'raspberryHeartRate' as DeviceID.
 3. For Public key Format select **ES256.**
-4. We can choose either manual,copy and paste the value of the key or upload the public key file.
+4. We can choose either "Enter manually", copy and paste the value of the key or upload the public key file.

 * [Create Device.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/createdevice.PNG)